OpenRulesforCatalogingProject/openrulesforcatalogingproject.github.io/_pages/Series/Series.md

 [Return to Contents](#contents)

 ## 060500.
-International standard number of a series or multipart monographic resource
+International standard number of a series or multipart monographic resource (repeatable)

 **Definition:** An international standard number relating to a series or multipart monograph, such as an International Standard Serial Number (ISSN).